Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-query-contains.md

 ## <a name="arguments"></a>Argumentos

 *str_expr1*
-   É a expressão de cadeia de caracteres a ser pesquisada.
+   É a expressão de corda a ser revistada.

 *str_expr2*
-   É a expressão de cadeia de caracteres a ser localizada.
+   É a expressão de corda para encontrar.

 ## <a name="return-types"></a>Tipos de retorno